 While core books are recommended, none of them are absolutely required.
 You can always substitute a book of your choosing or use the internet if appropriate.
 The library and the internet are likely to supply much of your learning material.
 Nevertheless, you will probably want to own at least a few of the core books that will be used throughout the study just to make things simpler.

-For both courses, students will build their own notebook in a three-ring binder in which students will compile activity and project pages along with other items.
+For both courses, students will build their own notebook in a three-ring binder in which they will compile activity and project pages along with other items.
 You will need to buy a two- or three-inch binder for each child as well as dividers for the various sections of your study.

 Galloping the Globe